anon-real/contract-testing/README.md

 - The sum of the tokens and type of them remain the same in the first output
 - First output's contract is the same as the swap box

 We can compile the contract and assemble some transactions either in Mainnet or Testnet to test its functionalities and trying to find bugs in it.
-However, that is time consiming since it requires you to:
+However, that is not very practical since it requires you to:
 - Create actual boxes
+- If you need tokens, you will have to issue actual ones
+- You may need lots of ERGs to test edge cases which may not be possible on-chain
 - Create actual transactions
 - Wait for the miners to mine your transactions
 - If you want to repeat the same thing after a while, reproducibility may be an issue